-The American Sentinel MSN, infection prevention and control specialization, prepares experienced nurses to create programs and monitor critical infection control indicators in health care delivery systems.
-Students will develop expertise in epidemiology, data management and data mining that improves patient care and develops infection prevention and control polices to ensuring patient safety.
+Our CCNE-accredited MSN, infection prevention and control program teaches nurses to create infection control programs and monitor critical infection control indicators in healthcare delivery systems.
+You’ll develop expertise in epidemiology, data management and data mining to improve patient care, and develop prevention and control policies to ensure patient safety.

-The CCNE-accredited MSN specialization prepares nurses to create programs, lead teams and projects and monitor critical infection control indicators in health care facilities, delivery systems and local communities.
-Graduates will be prepared to assume critical roles managing health risk and safety systems in ambulatory, acute and long-term care settings, as well as in the public health environment.
+- Graduates are prepared to assume roles in managing health risk and safety systems in ambulatory, acute and long-term care settings as well as in the public health environment.